Story Sense® - Script Analyst, Script Doctor, Screenplay Consultant Story Sense® - Script Analysis from a Hollywood Script Doctor

 There is no need to lead into some dialogue by describing that a particular character says something, as this purpose is served by the character cue.

-If possible, refrain from interrupting a passage of dialogue with tiny bits of direction.
-Such direction would be more economically presented as a parenthetical.
+If possible, refrain from interrupting a passage of dialogue with tiny bits of direction written as description.
+Such direction, if necessary, would be more economically presented as a parenthetical.

 An ellipsis consists of three periods.
 No more, no less.
 There should be a space between an ellipsis and the text that follows it, but no leading space.
 An ellipsis does not have any spaces between the periods.
 Make sure you’re not using an ellipsis symbol (usually the result of writing in Microsoft® Word® with its “AutoCorrect” feature), as this symbol places the periods too close together for a screenplay.